What's new ?

 Which devices will be used to detect the identified activities and send the right reminder at the right time ?

-Our partner Eurotronik provides professional ICT solutions for nursing homes, hospitals, and other care facilities, as well as for elderly individuals who feel the need for independent living, more efficient communication and want to simplify their everyday activities with this kind of systems.
+Our partner Caretronic provides professional ICT solutions for nursing homes, hospitals, and other care facilities, as well as for elderly individuals who feel the need for independent living, more efficient communication and want to simplify their everyday activities with this kind of systems.

 For the pilot phases, three devices will be provided to the participants: